yuummmer/yuummmer.github.io/_posts/2025-03-17-pixar-at-the-box-office.md

 Looking at the trend, we can see that higher box office earnings tend to increase the probability of a sequel.
 This supports our earlier finding that financial success is a key factor in Pixar’s sequel decisions.

 ### Interpreting the Results
-So what does this mean?
+So what patterns did the data reveal?

 - 🎬 Box Office Revenue Matters! (p = 0.0662) → This is the strongest predictor.
 More money at the box office = higher odds of a sequel.
 - 🤔 Do Critics Matter? (p = 0.0782) → Weak evidence suggests that movies with lower Metacritic scores might be more likely to get sequels (which is surprising!).
 - 💰 Budget?
 Not Important. (p = 0.8252) → Pixar’s initial investment in a film doesn’t seem to impact whether they greenlight a sequel.

-While none of these predictors reach the strict p < 0.05 threshold, box office revenue is the strongest factor, suggesting that Pixar is more likely to produce sequels for films that perform well financially.
+While none of these predictors meet the strict p < 0.05 threshold, box office revenue has the strongest relationship, suggesting that financial success may be a consideration in Pixar’s sequel decisions.

 So, despite Ed Catmull’s statement, money does seem to play a role in Pixar’s sequel decisions. 🎬💰

 ### Key Takeaways
-**1. Box office success predicts sequels** – Movies that earn more at the U.S. and Canada box office are more likely to get a sequel, suggesting financial performance influences Pixar’s decisions.
+**1. Box office success is associated with sequels** – Movies that perform well financially tend to have a higher probability of getting a sequel.

-**2. Critical reception has a weaker effect** – While lower Metacritic scores slightly correlate with a higher chance of a sequel, the relationship isn’t strong enough to be conclusive.
+**2. Critical reception shows a weaker effect** – There is some evidence suggesting that lower Metacritic scores might be linked to sequel production, but it’s not conclusive.

-**3. Budget doesn’t seem to matter** – The production budget of a Pixar movie doesn’t significantly impact whether it gets a sequel, meaning Pixar isn’t necessarily investing more upfront in films they expect to franchise.
+**3. Budget doesn’t appear to be a strong factor** – The initial production budget of a film doesn’t seem to have a significant relationship with whether Pixar greenlights a sequel.

 This project reinforced my understanding of data wrangling, visualization, and animation in R. If you're interested in trying a similar analysis, I highly recommend TidyTuesday as a great place to start!

-Let me know what you think, and feel free to share your own visualizations! 🚀
+Let me know what you think!